-Every year I offer Seasonal Mini Sessions on a first-come, first-served basis.
+Every year I offer an exclusive number of Seasonal Mini Sessions on a first-come, first-served basis.

-With each date limited to only four time-slots, these are the perfect introduction for those new to the concept of hiring a professional photographer.
+With each date limited to only a few time-slots, these are the perfect introduction for those new to the concept of hiring a professional photographer.

-They offer a budget-friendly package with less time on location than a full family shoot, with the option to upgrade if you love more than the number of images included in the package.
+They offer a budget-friendly package with less time on location than a custom family shoot, with the option to upgrade if you love more images once you have viewed your gallery.